-Note: It is conventional in cryptography to refer to the key used to encrypt a message in an asymmetric encryption scheme as the "public key".
-However, the public key used as the transmission key component of an address (pk{enc} or pk_d) need not be publically distributed; it has the same distribution as the shielded payment address itself.
+Note: It is conventional in cryptography to call the key used to encrypt a message in an asymmetric encryption scheme a "public key".
+However, the public key used as the transmission key component of an address (pk{enc} or pk{d}) need not be publically distributed; it has the same distribution as the shielded payment address itself.
 As mentioned above, limiting the distribution of the shielded payment address is important for some use cases.
 This also helps to reduce reliance of the overall protocol on the security of the cryptosystem used for note encryption (see § 4.16 'In-band secret distribution (Sprout)' on p.
-46 and § 4.17 'In-band secret distribution (Sapling)' on p.
-47), since an adversary would have to know pk{enc} or some pk_d in order to exploit a hypothetical weakness in that cryptosystem.
+47 and § 4.17 'In-band secret distribution (Sapling)' on p.
+48), since an adversary would have to know pk{enc} or some pk{d} in order to exploit a hypothetical weakness in that cryptosystem.